bizflycloud/terraform-provider-bizflycloud/website/docs/r/firewall.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_firewall"
+page_title: "Bizfly Cloud: bizflycloud_firewall"
 sidebar_current: "docs-bizflycloud-resource-firewall"
 description: |-
-  Provides a BizFly Cloud Firewall resource.
+  Provides a Bizfly Cloud Firewall resource.
 This can be used to create, modify, and delete firewall.
 ---

 # bizflycloud\_firewall

-Provides a BizFly Cloud Firewal resource.
+Provides a Bizfly Cloud Firewal resource.
 This can be used to create, modify, and delete firewall.

 ## Example Usage